hyperware-ai/hyperware-book/src/cookbook/package_apis.md

 kit f

 # Start fake node to host client.
-kit f -o /tmp/kinode-fake-node-2 -p 8081 -f fake2.dev
+kit f -o /tmp/hyperware-fake-node-2 -p 8081 -f fake2.dev

 # Build & start server.
 ## Note starting is required because we need a deployed copy of server's API in order to build client.
-## Below is it assumed that `kinode-book` is the CWD.
+## Below is it assumed that `hyperware-book` is the CWD.
 kit bs src/../code/remote-file-storage/server

 # Build & start client.